Tara Isabel Dee Lago (She/Her)

 Student, Columbia University

-I am a sophomore at Columbia College.
+I am a junior at Columbia College.
 I am planning to study philosophy.
 My main interests in philosophy are ethics and philosophy of religion.
 My research looks into moral naturalism, neo-Aristotelian thought, and a little bit of moral psychology.

 Hannah Smith